 When you first meet someone on instagram and then re-meet them IRL, it is hard to call them anything other than their handle.
 Carmen will always be @carmengracehamilton to me.
 Despite both forging careers in traditional publishing (her at VOGUE / me at InStyle) I didn’t know who Carmen was until I started seeing her work on instagram, when we had both made the jump to start our own things.
 When she relaunched Chronicles of Her as a bonafide website, evolving from a personal blog, I knew she was taking it seriously, on the rise, and that I wanted to work with her, one day.

-Fast forward to New York Fashion Week, I knew Carmen was meant to be the subject for our shoot.
+Fast forward to fashion week, I knew Carmen was meant to be the subject for our shoot.
 She is creative, considered, stylish – in that she does the minimal thing, but is never boring or predictable – and she is mega smart.
 She also has great hair.
 Zanita Whittington who lensed her for TOMBOY Beauty is all of these things too, sans the minimal.
 Justine Marjan on hair, is just a boss!

 Carmen Hamilton in conversation over the phone with TOMBOY Beauty